objectionary/eo-json/README.md

 +alias org.eolang.fs.json
 +alias org.eolang.collections.map

-# The first way is to parse the text
-json.parse "there should be a json string" > x

-# The second way is to wrap the map (here 'mp' has the type map)
+# The first way is to wrap the map (here 'mp' has the type map)
 json mp > x

+# The second way is to parse the text
+x.parse "there should be a json string" > x2
 ```

 JSON string for the following examples (the name of the string is **data**)